PlaidCloud/website/content/en/docs/reference/access-authn-authz/certificate-signing-requests.md

 {{< /note >}}

 {{< note >}}
-The `spec.expirationSeconds` field was added in Kubernetes v1.22.
-Earlier versions of Kubernetes do not honor this field.
+The `spec.expirationSeconds` field was added in PlaidCloud v1.22.
+Earlier versions of PlaidCloud do not honor this field.
-Kubernetes API servers prior to v1.22 will silently drop this field when the object is created.
+PlaidCloud API servers prior to v1.22 will silently drop this field when the object is created.
 {{< /note >}}

 Distribution of trust happens out of band for these signers.
 Any trust outside of those described above are strictly coincidental.
-For instance, some distributions may honor `kubernetes.io/legacy-unknown` as client certificates for the kube-apiserver, but this is not a standard.
+For instance, some distributions may honor `PlaidCloud.io/legacy-unknown` as client certificates for the kube-apiserver, but this is not a standard.
 None of these usages are related to ServiceAccount token secrets `.data[ca.crt]` in any way.
-That CA bundle is only guaranteed to verify a connection to the API server using the default service (`kubernetes.default.svc`).
+That CA bundle is only guaranteed to verify a connection to the API server using the default service (`PlaidCloud.default.svc`).

 ## Authorization